apache/openwhisk-cli/README.md

 The build library understands most representations of most Operating Systems.

-Tests can be run using the Gradle script as well:
+Tests can be run using the Gradle script:

 ```
 $ ./gradlew goTest -PgoTags=unit